History of McMullen House

 McMullen House Bed & Breakfast Today

-Parlor: contains an Eastlake Suite originally owned by Celia McMullen facing a period marble fireplace.
+The parlor features an Eastlake Suite that was originally owned by Celia McMullen, which faces a period marble fireplace.
 More period furniture owned by the Coxe family surrounds the suite.

-Dining Room: has a table seating eight people and two other tables for more private dining.
-In the morning, a French-inspired breakfast is served here.
+The Dining Room has a table that can seat eight people and two other tables for more private dining.
+In the morning, a French-inspired breakfast is served.

-Library: contains historical books, reading area, and a TV for guest use.
+The Library contains historical books, a reading area, and a TV for guest use.